 What works instead

-After 26+ years of coaching neurodivergent adults, I have seen a few things that genuinely help:
+Coaching neurodivergent adults since 2000, I have seen a few things that genuinely help:

 - Reduce decisions.
 Lay out clothes the night before.
 Have the same breakfast.
 The fewer choices you face before your brain is fully online, the better.